 - Bunny-Ears Lawyer: An omnipotent creator of equally powerful artifacts that has "pretty peas/peas and carrots" as a part of their activation invocation.

-- The Ghost: Is mentioned by Zuno as the creator of the Super Dragon Balls, creating it in the year 41 of the Divine Calendar, and that's it.
-Other than that, he is a pretty mysterious individual who his whereabouts are completely unknown.
+- The Ghost: He's mentioned by Zuno as the creator of the Super Dragon Balls, creating them in the Year 41 of the Divine Calendar, and that in Year 42 he filed a patent for the Cheated Angle that their star markings are seen at.
+Other than that, he's a pretty mysterious individual whose whereabouts are completely unknown.

 - Minor Major Character: Is implied that he's alive since both the Namekian and Earth Dragon Balls depend on their creator being alive in order to work, but other than creating the Super Dragon Balls, he doesn't appear to be important to the overall plot.

-- Physical God: Is explicitly referred to as the God of Dragons.
+- Physical God: He's explicitly referred to as the God of Dragons.